sachasayan/minstrel/originalProjectBrief.md

 # TASK

 We need to design and implement a feature which will allow the customer to write a novel with help from an AI model.
-All steps involving customer interaction are handled through the chat interface, which sends messages to the model with the service as an intermediary.
+All tasks involving customer interaction are handled through the chat interface, which sends messages to the model with the service as an intermediary.
 The model then sends a message back with actions, to be processed by the service.

-The initial process for writing a novel is as follows:
+The normal process for writing a novel is as follows:

 (1) First the app sends story parameters (genre, title, etc.) to the model, which translates those patterns into a story skeleton consisting of a brief synopsis, characters, chapters, things to remember, etc. (Skeleton.md)